ast0815/remu/docs/introduction/README.rst

 ReMU also supports Panda's :class:`DataFrame` objects as input for filling the matrices.
 Together with the `uproot` package, this allows it to read in ROOT files.
-See :ref:`example05`.
+See :ref:`examplePD`.

 Detector uncertainties
 ======================